Tecronic/Tecronic/README.md

 - 👋 Hi, I’m @Tecronic
 - 👀 I’m interested in ...Technology
 - 🌱 I’m currently learning ... arduino
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... everything
-- 📫 How to reach me ...
+- 📫 How to reach me ... if u want. find me

 <!---
 Tecronic/Tecronic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.